Memorial alumni establish feminist art show

 When you don’t know all the rules, breaking them is a lot easier.

-That’s the approach Zaren Healey White and a dedicated group of volunteers took when planning Feminisms (Re)Framed, an art show that took place at Gallery 24 in St. John’s from July 18-19.
+That’s the approach Zaren Healey White and a dedicated group of volunteers took when planning Feminisms (Re)Framed, an art show happening at Gallery 24 in St. John’s from July 18-19.

 “It all came together pretty quickly,” said Ms. White, who is both an alumna and current Master of Gender studies student at Memorial.
 “Part of the reason is that we’ve never done an art show before and maybe that’s why we’re breaking all the rules.
 We formed a committee back in March and advertised for submissions for a month and had a huge influx by the deadline.
 People say it can take weeks just to decide where to hang things – we’ve already got a plan and are setting up on Saturday morning.
 It’s a really collaborative effort with a lot of dedicated people making it happen.
 I’m very excited about it.”